 This paper shows that under simple but realistic assumptions, the efficient unemployment rate u* is the geometric average of the unemployment and vacancy rates.
 In the United States, 1930–2022, u* is stable and averages 4.1%.

-This paper develops a policy-oriented business-cycle model with fluctuating unemployment, stable inflation, and long zero-lower-bound episodes.
+This paper develops a policy-oriented business-cycle model with fluctuating unemployment and long zero-lower-bound episodes.
 The innovations are that producers and consumers meet through a matching function, and wealth enters the utility function.

-This paper develops a sufficient-statistic formula for the unemployment gap based on the Beveridge curve.
-The formula features the Beveridge elasticity, unemployment cost, and recruiting cost.
-In the United States the unemployment gap is generally positive and is countercyclical.
+This paper develops a sufficient-statistic formula for the unemployment gap.
+The formula depends on the elasticity of the Beveridge curve, cost of unemployment, and recruiting cost.
+In the United States the unemployment gap is countercyclical and often positive.

 This paper shows that when unemployment is inefficient, optimal public expenditure deviates from the Samuelson rule to reduce the unemployment gap.
-Optimal stimulus spending is governed by the unemployment gap, unemployment multiplier, and an elasticity of substitution.
+Optimal stimulus spending depends on the unemployment gap, unemployment multiplier, and an elasticity of substitution.